Council of Ministers

 The notifications are then sent to the members of the government, who have the right to contest them.
 The finalised notifications are also sent to the speakers of the Chamber and Senate.
 Notifications also serve as minutes, since no minutes are taken of the actual discussions during Council of Ministers meetings.

-Under current law, archives can only be made public after 100 years.
-However, the Cabinet of the King, the Chancellery and the National Archives of Belgium have agreed to make the reports of Council of Ministers meetings public after 50 years, in 10-year batches.
+Under current law, archives can only be made public after 30 years.
+However, the Cabinet of the King, the Chancellery and the National Archives of Belgium have agreed to make the reports of Council of Ministers meetings public in 10-year batches.
 This means that reports up to and including 1949 were made public in 2000.
 Reports of Council of Ministers meetings can be viewed online at the website of the National Archives of Belgium.

-Over the years, it has become customary to issue press releases about Council decisions after each Council of Ministers meeting.
-The Directorate-General for External Communication is responsible for these press releases: it produces them, distributes them to a mailing list and publishes them on the website www.presscenter.org.
+It has become customary to issue press releases about Council decisions after each Council of Ministers meeting.
+The Directorate-General for External Communication is responsible for these press releases: it produces them, distributes them to a mailing list and publishes them on the website news.belgium.be.

 A little history…